 It works best for me to always try to keep up each day and move on to the next if I miss one.
 Sometimes I combine lessons if we miss days.
 If nothing else, I always try to use the craft materials.
-That’s one thing that’s so great about using Mother Goose Time, it’s all very flexible.
+That’s one thing that’s so great about using Experience Curriculum, it’s all very flexible.
 Make it work for you!

-Do you have more tips for making the most of your Mother Goose Time Materials?
+Do you have more tips for making the most of your Experience Curriculum Materials?
 Leave a comment and share it with us!

 I received curriculum from Experience Early Learning for honest and authentic stories resulting from my daily experiences using the curriculum.
 As a user of Experience Preschool for many years, I am pleased to share quality educational experiences. #sponsored #ExperienceEarlyLearning